Coronavirus testing COVID-19 pandemic ~ complete guide protecting yourself, your family and your community.

 The positive aspect of this decision is to avoid indiscriminate testing and reducing panic and optimally utilize the resources of the nation.
 As per the reliable sources, each screening assay costs Rs 4500.
 However, all individuals required to be tested are being offered at free-of-cost.

 Do you think the private laboratories will offer such free service?

-How can I get Coronavirus test done in India?
+How can I get the Coronavirus test done in India?

 These include DBT, DRDO, CSIR and government medical colleges.
 As per the Union Health Ministry, the NIV Pune along with 12 other facilities will conduct the confirmatory assay to reconfirm positive cases.

 According to the World Health Organization (WHO), the diagnosis of COVID-19 must be confirmed by a gene-based assay called Reverse -Transcription Polymerase Chain Reaction (RT-PCR).
 It takes 24-72 hours to get the results of a coronavirus test.

 Does India have enough Coronavirus testing?

 Till date (17 September 2020), a total 615,72,343 individual samples have been tested.
 Out of them, 5,214,889 persons have been confirmed COVID-19 positive among suspected cases and contacts of known positive cases along with 84,800 deceased persons.

 The availability of SARS-CoV2 test(causative agent for COVID – 19) has been a big issue not just in India but also worldwide.
 Only a few are approved by the WHO to develop, produce and process tests.